Our Horses

 Backstory

 Juniper’s story is one of strength and survival.
-A local girl through and through, she was heartbreakingly abandoned at the start of winter, left to face the cold alone.
-Thankfully, she was discovered just in time and brought to HAPI Trails, where she fought her way back to health with resilience and quiet determination.
+A local girl through and through, she was heartbreakingly abandoned at the start of a winter and left to face the cold alone.
+Thankfully, she was discovered just in time and brought to HAPI Trails, where she slowly regained her strength with the help of dedicated care and quiet resilience.

 Personality & Temperament